AirplanegoBrr/AirplaneGoBrr/README.md

-## Hi there :wave:
+# Hi there :wave:

-I used to code in python but now I code in javascript like a normal person 😄
+I code in javascript

-My main project right:
-Manga bot!

-I'm also 18 but dont sound/act/look like it.
+I'm 18

-Check out my [ToDo](https://github.com/AirplanegoBrr/todo) list!

-Check out my minecraft plugins!
-[Here](https://www.spigotmc.org/members/gamesky1234661.1106310/#resources)

 ## Contact